 Other supporting participants included Recast, DB Schenker, Explore Edmonton and and Glasgow Convention Bureau.

-Host City 2022 took place at the Technology & Innovation Centre, Glasgow with the support of Host and Headline Partners EventScotland and Glasgow Life.
+Host City 2022 took place at the Technology & Innovation Centre, Glasgow with the support of Hosts and Global Presenting Partners EventScotland and Glasgow Life.
 For further information contact firstname.lastname@example.org.